bbauska/JS-svg/README.md

 masterpiece (in the 1990s, web developers -- or web masters as they were then known -- had a much more restricted color palette).

-When you have lists of anything, arrays are your friend.
+<p>When you have lists of anything, arrays are your friend.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-8a">2.8a Arrays</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-An array is essentially a variable that can contain multiple values.
-And in JavaScript, these values needn't be of a uniform type.
+<p>An array is essentially a variable that can contain multiple values.
+And
+in JavaScript, these values needn't be of a uniform type.
 This means we can mix numbers, strings, and booleans into a single array if required (though it's not necessarily recommended you do this).
-Arrays take the following format:
+Arrays take the following format:</p>

 <pre>
 // <i>The syntax of a standard array.</i>
 let arrayName = [item1, item2, item3, ... itemN];
 </pre>

-Each array item has a corresponding index, or number, that represents its position in the array.
-The first item in an array has an index of 0 (counting from zero in computing is the norm), the second item has an index of 1, the third of 2, etc. To directly access an item in array by its index, you use square bracket notation like so:
+<p>Each array item has a corresponding index, or number, that represents
+its position in the array.
+The first item in an array has an index of 0 (counting from zero in computing is the norm), the second item has an index of 1, the third of 2, etc. To directly access an item in array by its index, you use square bracket notation like so:</p>

 <pre>
 // <i>Access the first item.</i>